-The biggest pluses of a home with full basement house foundation types are the extra space and square footage it offers, which you can use as a living space or for storage.
+The biggest pluses of a home with full basement house foundation types are the extra space and square footage it offers, which you can use as a living space or for storage depending on the types of basements you build from there.
 This also offers excellent scope for renovations that you may plan in the future.

 Full basement foundations are fire resistant, durable and resistant to extreme weather.
 Basement foundations offer excellent ventilation under the house and this is very good, especially to keep the house cool during the summer months.